gpollo/zynq-7000-dto/README.md

 ## Requirements

 To run the example, you need a [minized](https://www.avnet.com/wps/portal/us/products/avnet-boards/avnet-board-families/minized/) board from Avnet.
 The example uses Vivado 2021.1 and Petalinux 2021.1.
+There is a Docker build file provided for using Petalinux on any Linux system, see [here](docker/README.md).

 ## Vivado Setup